 Intraday indicators provide crucial information that helps traders make quick and informed decisions.
 They offer insights into:

 1. Market Trends: Indicators like moving averages and trend lines show the market's overall direction, helping traders align their strategies with the current trend.
+They make it easier to spot reversals before they happen.

-2. Volatility: Tools like Bollinger Bands and Average True Range (ATR) measure market volatility, indicating potential price swings and helping traders manage risk.
+2. Volatility: Tools like Bollinger Bands and ATR measure market volatility, indicating potential price swings and helping traders manage risk.
+Volatility insights guide entry and exit timing.

 Technical analysis tools are essential for intraday traders to analyse market conditions and make informed decisions.
 These tools help traders interpret price data, identify trends, and develop effective strategies.